The teams who disgraced the Premier League with their presence by playing atrocious football and barely being able to scratch a few wins together.

 If you thought the 2003 version of Sunderland was bad, just wait until you see the 2005-06 model!

 The Black Cats extended their record-breaking losing streak to 20 games at the start of the season, setting the tone for the rest of the campaign.
 By Christmas they had attained one win and a mere seven points.
 At the time they set a new low for points gained and would only secure their third win of the season against Fulham long after they were relegated from the division.

-On the bright side, their relegation led to Roy Keane taking over the following season, leading them back to the Premier League with a record high points total for a second-tier side.
-His appointment gave much-needed stability to the club, until Ellis Short bought the organisation and ruined it all.
+On the bright side, their relegation led to Roy Keane taking over the following season, leading them back to the Premier League by winning the EFL Championship.
+His appointment gave much-needed stability to the club, until Ellis Short took over the organisation and ruined it all.